Tennis, pickleball, gym, fitness, Pilates, swimming, and more! Discover all eight acres of The Paseo Club!

 What is the purpose of a warm-up?

-The purpose of warming up before tennis and pickleball is to prepare mentally and physically.
+The purpose of warming up before a pickleball match is to prepare mentally and physically.
 Warming up communicates to your body that it is about to exercise.

-Warming up increases your heart rate and blood flow, enabling more oxygen to reach your muscles.
-It also improves flexibility and your range of motion.
-This helps to prevent injuries on the court.
+• Increases your heart rate and blood flow, enabling more oxygen to reach your muscles

-What are the best warm-up exercises for tennis and pickleball?
+What are the 7 best warm-up exercises for pickleball?

 Here are our favorite seven warm-up exercises to prepare you for the courts.